camunda/camunda-docs-manual/content/user-guide/testing/_index.md

 </dependency>
 ```

-If Camunda Platform Assert is used in combination with [Spring Boot](https://spring.io/projects/spring-boot) or the
+If Camunda 7 Assert is used in combination with [Spring Boot](https://spring.io/projects/spring-boot) or the
 [Camunda Spring Boot Starter](https://docs.camunda.org/manual/latest/user-guide/spring-boot-integration/),
 the AssertJ dependency will be present in your project already.

 ## Assertions Version Compatibility

-Each version of Camunda Platform Assert is bound to a specific version of Camunda Platform and AssertJ.
+Each version of Camunda 7 Assert is bound to a specific version of Camunda 7 and AssertJ.
 Only these default combinations are recommended (and supported) by Camunda.
-Nevertheless, each version of Camunda Platform Assert can be combined with newer patch versions of the Camunda Platform engine, though such combinations must be thoroughly tested before being used in production.
+Nevertheless, each version of Camunda 7 Assert can be combined with newer patch versions of the Camunda 7 engine, though such combinations must be thoroughly tested before being used in production.
-All versions prior to 3.0.0 belong to the community extension are not part of the official Camunda Platform product support.
+All versions prior to 3.0.0 belong to the community extension are not part of the official Camunda 7 product support.
-With Camunda Platform 7.17.0 the project was moved into the [Camunda Platform repository](https://github.com/camunda/camunda-bpm-platform) and will use the same versioning as Camunda Platform in the future.
+With Camunda 7.17.0 the project was moved into the [Camunda 7 repository](https://github.com/camunda/camunda-bpm-platform) and will use the same versioning as Camunda 7 in the future.

 <table class="table table-striped">
   <tr>
-    <th>Camunda Platform Assert artifact</th>
+    <th>Camunda 7 Assert artifact</th>
     <th>AssertJ version</th>
-    <th>Camunda Platform Assert version</th>
+    <th>Camunda 7 Assert version</th>
-    <th>Camunda Platform version</th>
+    <th>Camunda 7 version</th>
   </tr>
   <tr>
     <td>camunda-bpm-assert</td>